titogarrido/nuxt-blog/content/blog/terraform-and-kvm.md

 ---
-title: Terraform and KVM (x86)
+title: How to use Terraform and KVM
-published: 2019-05-22T00:00:00.000Z
+published: 2024-05-25T00:00:00.000Z
 tags: terraform,kvm,cloud
 ---

+This is an update from a former article that I have wrote year ago, on my old blog: [Titosoft](https://titosoft.github.io)

 [Terraform](https://terraform.io) is what they call "Infrastructure as a code".
 It has a different approach from other automation tools like Puppet, Chef or Ansible because it is focused on Cloud Infrastructure.

-It supports a bunch of [providers](https://www.terraform.io/docs/providers/index.html) like AWS, Azure, Softlayer... but, as you can see, there is no official support for KVM.
-I don't want to create a AWS account just to try terraform, so in this article I am going to write step by step how to create a KVM virtual environment using [Terraform libvirt provider](https://github.com/dmacvicar/terraform-provider-libvirt).
+It supports a bunch of [providers](https://www.terraform.io/docs/providers/index.html) like AWS, Azure, Softlayer... and recently a community supported [provider for libvirt](https://registry.terraform.io/providers/dmacvicar/libvirt/latest) has been added.
+This post is all about learning and I don't want to create a AWS account just to try terraform, so in this article I am going to write step by step how to create a KVM virtual environment using [Terraform libvirt provider](https://registry.terraform.io/providers/dmacvicar/libvirt/latest).

 ---